mohamedamgad200/RawafdTech-Graduation-Project-Ecommerce-Application/README.md

 - **Spring Data JPA** – ORM & database management
 - **JavaMail** – Email notifications
 - **Logger** – Logging and error tracking

-## 👨‍💻 Contributing

-Feel free to fork the repo, open issues, and submit PRs!

-## 📜 License

-This project is licensed under the MIT License.

----
 🚀 Developed by **Mohamed Amgad**